Photo: Tatu Hiltunen

 Together with its member organizations, the Finnish Somalia Network implements development projects in different fields in South and Central Somalia, Puntland and Somaliland.

-The Finnish Somalia Network aims to facilitate the work of the civil society for peace and development in Somalia.
-At the moment, the Finnish Somalia Network has three on-going joint projects.
+The Finnish Somalia Network aims to facilitate the work of the civil society for peace and development in the Horn of Africa.

 Year 2023 starts three new development projects.
 They are all funded by Ministry for Foreign Affairs of Finland.
 All three projects focus on increasing the employment opportunities of youth through developing the quality of vocational education training and providing TVET courses for vulnerable youth.
 The projects are:

 Kobciye – Youth Empowerment Project

 Year 2022 four of FSN’s first joint projects ended.

 The long-term objective of both Sahansaho and Ramaad is to stop desertification in the project areas, and Hiil Hooyo aims to improve maternity and infant health by educating local healthcare workers and raising awareness on maternity health.
 Our latest project Rajo aims to reduce youth unemployment.

 All of the projects have three local and three Finnish partner NGOs.
 Hiil Hooyo and Rajo both engage Finnish universities of applied sciences while Hiil Hooyo also cooperates with local universities.